Part-time students – it’s time to apply for student finance! 10-07-2017

 If you’re a new or continuing part-time student who started your course on or after 1 September 2014, it’s time to apply for student finance for academic year 2017/18.

-If you started your course before 1 September 2014, you should apply on paper from early July.
+If you started your course before 1 September 2014, you can also apply now.

-Find out more about what you could get by visiting the ‘Part-time students’ section of this website.
+Find out more about what you could get and download a form and guidance notes by visiting the Continuing students section of this website.

 Apply for a Postgraduate Loan now!
 12-06-2017